canonical/subiquity/doc/tutorial/intro-to-autoinstall.rst

 of cloud-init.
 This allows the configuration to be applied to the installer without having to modify the install media.

+The autoinstall config is provided via cloud-init configuration, which is almost endlessly flexible.
+In most scenarios the easiest way will be to provide user-data via the :external+cloud-init:ref:`datasource_nocloud` data source.

-When providing autoinstall via cloud-init, the autoinstall config is wrapped in a cloud-config header and an autoinstall top-level key, like so:
+When providing autoinstall via cloud-init, the autoinstall config is provided as :external+cloud-init:ref:`user_data_formats-cloud_config`.
+This means we need a :code:`#cloud-config` header.
+The autoinstall directives are placed under a top level :code:`autoinstall` key, like so:

 .. code-block:: yaml